Ending a Contract With a Property Manager

 - Your request could be considered a breach of contract if you still insist on terminating the agreement.
 In this situation, you may find yourself involved in a lawsuit.

 You need to make sure your notification to terminate the management contract is in writing (and not by email!).
 You should send the notice by certified mail, return receipt requested, so you will have a record that it was sent and that the property manager received it.
 Make sure you include the effective date of the contract termination.

-Look at the terms of your agreement.
-Even if you do give proper notice, some contracts will still charge a fee for terminating the contract early.
+Even if you give proper notice, some contracts will still charge a fee for terminating the contract early.
 This fee can be as little as a few hundred dollars or as much as the management fee for the remainder of the contract.
-You will of course also be responsible for paying the manager all fees they have incurred up until the contract termination effective date.
+You will, of course, also be responsible for paying the manager all fees they have incurred up until the contract termination effective date.

 Depending on the contract, either you or the current property manager are responsible for informing the tenants that you have parted ways with the current management company.
 It is also best to do this in writing.
 You should give the tenants the information about who will manage them from this point forward, and let them know where their security deposits will be held.